rr1017/AMLS_21-22-_SN21213556/README.md

 Classification (MRI).”
 Kaggle, 2020, doi: 10.34740/KAGGLE/DSV/1183165"

 To run the algorithms developed for this project simply follow the instructions given on the "Script.ipynb" file.

+A list of all required packages and libraries is presented below:

+Pillow
+pandas
+matplotlib
+numpy
+scipy
+pywt
+skimage
+sklearn
+imblearn
+seaborn
+mlxtend
+torch
+torchvision
+skorch